gravyboat/minimal-electron-typescript-react-2020/README.md

 2. Run `npm install` (this repo is using Node 15.3.0)
 3. Run `npm start`

 At this point you should have an Electron window with your app component inside.
-You can now add Babel, Jest or whatever else you desire.
+You can now add Babel, Sass, Jest or whatever else you desire.